mateuslima90/kong-plugin-totp-validator/README.md

 This plugin is still evolving, and the next features planned are:

-- there is a limitation to combining body_code_location and header_code_location with HTTP methods
+- add support to all http methods for body_code_location or header_code_location
 - a configuration to allows the definition of the HTTP status code to be returned in case the user does not send an OTP code
 - a configuration to allows the definition of the HTTP status code to be returned in case the user does not send a VALID OTP code
 - configurations to allows customizations of the error messages and body formats returns by the plugin in the fail scenarios